Viking-Electronics/VE-RC-4A-API/README.md

 For issues or questions, please use the issue tracker associated with this project.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0 License.
 Feel free to use and modify the libraries as needed for your own projects.